"Nothing has served me better in my long life than continuous learning." Charlie Munger

 Of course, one of the downsides to having all this information is that we don't always have the time to review it.
 Our lives are so busy with work and family, there's usually not much spare time to devote to learning.
 Enter the humble Podcast.

 Podcasts are like audio-blogs.
-When stuck in traffic, sitting on a plane or waiting for a bus, a podcast is a great way to better utilize that downtime and keep learning.
+When stuck in traffic, working out at the gym, sitting on a plane or waiting for a bus, a podcast is a great way to better utilize that downtime and keep learning.

 Over the last few years I've taken to regularly listening to podcasts, and have enjoyed many which have challenged my thought processes, provided numerous investment insights and added to my knowledge base.
 If I'm reading a book recommended by one of the Investment Masters, I'll often search the Apple podcast App to see if I can catch a quick podcast with the author first.
 I also often subscribe to a series and save individual podcasts to come back to.